BrunoVDK/sless/FILLME.md

 # Sless

+All extensions were implemented.
+There are no mutables.
+Every type of `CSS` expression is represented by a case class (extending a sealed trait, if any).
+The DSL traits are implemented by a class (one class for the base functionalities, one that extends this class to implement the extensions).
+Both classes have an accompanying object which is used in the tests (all the tests use the `ExtendedBase` object).

+Every `Expression` represents a compilable entity.
+To compile a sheet, the `compile` member of `CSSExp` is called which forwards the call to its rules, which forward the call to their declarations, ...
+I made the assumption that list selectors cannot be nested since it is not valid `CSS`, though it is possible to combine and modifty list selectors leading to a new list selector instead (selectors are flattened as much as possible).

 ## Extensibility

-Briefly explain which files you have to change to introduce a new sless feature, e.g. add a new pseudo-class/-element, add support for namespaces, add at-rules, etc.
-Hint: if this lists all the files in your project you should reevaluate your implementation.

-A few concrete examples of what would need to happen when extending the DSL any further :

-- Adding a new pseudo-class or pseudo-element :
-- Adding support for namespaces :
-- Adding @-rules :
+To introduce new pseudo-classes it suffices to add case classes extending `SelectorElementExp` and implementing the `DSL` methods that allow the user to construct them.

+Various implementations are possible depending on the at-rule.
+For example, `CSSExp` could be altered to function as a container of `RuleExp` as well as `CSSExp` expressions (much like what happens with the `RuleOrDeclaration` sum type).
+Then it can import its internal expression's rules upon construction.
+Or an import could be a separate type of rule which is interpreted differently when it is added to a sheet.

+Namespaces the way `less.js` does it is a matter of making full use of mixins.

 ## Extra

-Write which files, if any, contain extra self-written tests.
-If you did something extra impressive let us know here as well!

 In `GeneralTest` a few custom tests were written to check for clashes between extensions.
-Some tests particular to certain extensions were added as well (always in the respective classes).
+Some tests particular to certain extensions were added as well (always in the respective classes). `ExtendTest` is one example.

 ## Better Values

-I used objects to represent various units and a `Length` case class representing a `CSS` length.
-Both `Length` and the `Auto` extend the `Measure` trait.
-A test class ('`BetterValuesTest`') is included.
+I used case objects to represent various units and a `Length` case class representing a `CSS` length.
+Both the `Length` and `Auto` case classes extend the `Measure` trait.
+Implicit conversion is used to convert from a length to a margin width.
+A test class ('`BetterValuesTest`') is included which simply checks whether the values display right.
+While lengths can be summed or multiplied I did not make this feature available to users yet, as it is not clear how to do arithmetic with relative lengths.

 ## Improving original features

-If you chose to extend some of the original features as an extensions, properly document what you did here.

-There are a few extra lint rules in the source code ; the removal of duplicate properties from rules
+There's an extra lint rule to allow duplicate properties.
+More values than just specific margins can be aggregated, and it's possible to count occurences of any property.

 ## Custom Extension

-If you came up with your own extension, properly document it here.
-Explain its intended behavior and showcase by example.

-???????????
+I didn't implement a custom extension.

 ## Feedback on the Project

 Interesting project, learned something that's likely to be useful in the future.
+I like the language though I still have some trouble getting the hang of some of its features (like implicits).